Services and Programs of the Career Center

-- Career Insider by Vault (Rutgers Online Career Library): The Career Insider brings together an astonishing amount of career information in one place.
+- FIRSTHAND (Rutgers Online Career Library): FIRSTHAND brings together an astonishing amount of career information in one place.
 Content includes over 90 downloadable PDF career guides ranging from interview/résumé guides to career overviews, guides to specific occupations (accounting, interior design, physical therapy, etc.), and employers; several thousand company, industry, and occupational overviews and profiles; career advice articles; and company, industry, career topic, and grad degree message boards with millions of postings.
 Company information (the company profile guides) are updated year-round.

 There are a number of resources available to international students to help you prepare for a future career, especially if you would like to explore internship, curricular practical training (CPT) and optional practical training (OPT) opportunities with US businesses or non-profit organizations while in the country.

-However, there are specific legal requirements and restrictions governing the paid and unpaid employment (on and off campus) of international students in the U.S. The Office of International Students (OIS) has more information on these requirements and restrictions
+However, there are specific legal requirements and restrictions governing the paid and unpaid employment (on and off campus) of international students in the U.S. The International Students & Global Programs office has more information on these requirements and restrictions

-And be sure to check with the staff of OIS before interviewing for and accepting any internship or job offer to make sure that you are eligibile to do so.
+And be sure to check with the staff of IS&GP Office before interviewing for and accepting any internship or job offer to make sure that you are eligible to do so.

 OPT Job Searching Resources